-I'm a PhD candidate at The Ohio State University studying post-45/postmodern American fiction and theory of all kinds.
-My dissertation, "Narrative Voices in David Foster Wallace: Comic, Encyclopedic, and Sincere," tracks the variation in narrative voice through three periods of Wallace's career, revising theoretical models of narrative voice while also identifying Wallace's rhetorical purposes and stylistic sources for each of his novels.
-My research interests include narrative theory, poetics, stylistics, aesthetics, and temporality, as well as 20C philosophy and phenomenology, especially as they pertain to the experience of reading.
-As a synthesis of those fields, I have been thinking a lot about rhythm.
+I'm a PhD candidate at The Ohio State University with training in post-war American fiction and theory of all kinds (e.g. narrative, poetic, critical).
+My dissertation, The Voices of David Foster Wallace: Comic, Encyclopedic, and Sincere, tracks the variation in narrative voice through three periods of Wallace's career, revising theoretical models of narrative voice while identifying Wallace's changing rhetorical purposes and influences.
+My research interests include narrative theory, poetics, stylistics, and temporality, as well as 20C philosophy and phenomenology, especially as they pertain to the experience of reading.
+As a synthesis of those fields, I am working on theorizing rhythm.

-More generally, I like to think at the intersection of phenomenology, aesthetics, rhetoric, reading, and literary form, but I'm also very interested in composition and manuscript genetics.
-I've written mostly about Wallace's work, but I've also worked on projects involving Philip K. Dick, Lyn Hejinian, Walter Benjamin, and Paul Ricoeur.
-Besides my reading and writing, I'm also currently the Administrative Assistant to the International James Joyce Foundation and affiliated with Project Narrative.
+More generally, I like to think at the intersection of phenomenology, systems, rhetoric, reading, and literary form; I'm also very interested in composition and manuscript genetics, and I’m getting into stylometry.
+I've written mostly about Wallace's work, but I've also worked on projects involving Philip K. Dick, Lyn Hejinian, Walter Benjamin, James Joyce, and John Updike.
+I'm currently beginning a second project on encyclopedic novels that merges systems theory and rhetorical narratology to examine closure dynamics and novelistic ethics.
+Besides my reading, writing, and teaching, I have worked as the Administrative Assistant to the International James Joyce Foundation and am affiliated with Project Narrative.